Troubleshooting Common RabbitMQ Security Configuration Issues

 Checking User Tags and Permissions via rabbitmqctl

-To check the user's defined tags and associated virtual host permissions, use:
+To check the user's tags and permissions, use:

 rabbitmqctl list_users